 The Browne Library houses thousands of primary works relating to all kinds of popular entertainment, with particular strengths in materials documenting mass media: television, motion pictures, and radio.

-The Browne Library's holdings also include thousands of ephemeral items, such as press kits (more information on press kits), lobby cards, and posters.
+The Browne Library's holdings also include thousands of ephemeral items, such as press kits, lobby cards, and posters.
 Of particular interest are the Library's holdings of over 8,000 movie posters.
 Highlights of this collection are posters from Metro-Goldwyn-Mayer, 20th Century Fox, Republic, Paramount Pictures, Warner Brothers, Universal Pictures, Columbia Pictures, and United Artists.

 The Browne Library has many other collections documenting popular entertainment in the United States.
 These collections cover diverse subjects such as beauty pageants, Radio City Music Hall, games, lyceums and chautauquas, and the card game Bridge.

-The Browne Library also has manuscript collections relating to popular entertainment.
+The Browne Library also has a number of popular entertainment manuscript collections.

 The following are links to resources mentioned above and some additional ones: